kvarak/dnd/docs/_Classes/warlock.md

 </div>

 ### Friend of the Toad
 One of the strongest of toads has become your ally.
-From 14th level, by speaking its name, you can summon a monstrous humanoid toad to aid you in combat, appearing as either a green, red, brown, or black toad, and armed with a large club and a simple vest.
+By speaking its name, you can summon a monstrous humanoid toad to aid you in combat, appearing as either a green, red, brown, or black toad, and armed with a large club and a simple vest.
 This creature acts under your command during its turn, and can speak, and possesses a simple personality.
 The toad remains until it dies, you dismiss it, or one minute has passed.

 You can summon the monstrous toad once and can regain the use of this feature after you finish a long rest.